 Participants will receive a Statement of Attainment.
 TLILIC3017 - Licence to drive a heavy combination vehicle.

 $2040 for 2 days when training/assessing is conducted in our vehicle.
 Note: Training and assessment takes 2 days (approximately 17 hours) to complete depending on student competency.

 An additional fee of $300 will be charged if a student fails, and needs to re-do their Final Competency Assessment due to criteria relating to disobeying road rules.
 Examples include, speeding, running a red light, and ignoring a stop sign.

 This is a competency based training and assessment course, and the time we allocate for participants to complete this course is based on an estimate which we have historically found to cover a high proportion of participants.
 As everyone learns at different rates, some participants will need more time than what we have estimated to reach the required level of competency.
-In this scenario, any additional time required to complete this class of licence will be charged at $100 per hour.
+In this scenario, any additional training to complete this class of licence will be charged at $800 per day.